mwiget/f5xc-proxmox-site/README.md

 ### F5XC CE VM Template

+Download the latest qcow2 image from https://vesio.blob.core.windows.net/releases/rhel/9/x86_64/images/securemeshV2/securemeshV2.latest manually via Browser or run [./download_ce_image.sh](download_ce_image.sh) directly on your Proxmox server, then create a template from the download file on your Proxmox server, adjusting the full (!) path to the downloaded qcow2 image, the template id and the Proxmox iso storage to save it:

+Then use the script on Proxmox server to import the qcow2 into a template:  [create_f5xc_smv2_template.sh](create_f5xc_smv2_template.sh)

+### F5XC legacy CE VM Template

 Download the latest qcow2 image from https://docs.cloud.f5.com/docs/images/node-cert-hw-kvm-images manually via Browser or run [./download_ce_image.sh](download_ce_image.sh) directly on your Proxmox server, then create a template from the download file on your Proxmox server, adjusting the full (!) path to the downloaded